 "A college undergraduate student was driving home for Thanksgiving break, a long drive of ten hours, made longer by the heavy holiday traffic.
 While chatting with his car mates, he slouched in the driver's seat, his left arm dangling on the top of the steering wheel and his right hand nestled on the center console.
 Ten straight hours of a twisted posture with an elevated left shoulder.

-"The next morning, he awoke in excrutiating pain.
+"The next morning, he awoke in excruciating pain.
 He could not move his head in any direction without a burning, blinding pain stabbing into the left side of his neck.
 He was completely immobilized by the neck pain.
+Riding in the car that day was agony: every bump in the road felt like a lightning bolt to the spine.

 "This is one form of torticollis.
 This was my experience.